blakejohnson/qiskit-ibm-runtime/README.md

     - Python module names cannot have hyphens, and runtime program IDs cannot have underscores.
 Therefore, we have been using `program_name.py` to name the source file and `program-name` as the program name.

-- If the program is for cloud runtime, put the files in the `cloud_programs` directory.
-If it's for IQX runtime, put it in the `iqx_programs` directory.
-Put them in both if it's for both.
-If you don't know where it should go, contact @jessieyu or @tmittal.

 - Remember to add test cases for your program.
 Qiskit Runtime always updates to the latest Qiskit, and the nightly CI run for this repo will hopefully catch any incompatibilities early.